ocupop/dartlang.org/src/install/windows.md

   Use it to interactively test and debug Dart web apps without first compiling them to JavaScript.

-For client-side Dart work, you might want to download *both* tools.
+For client-side Dart work, you might want to install *both* tools.
 If you're working on server-side Dart, all you need is the `dart-sdk`:

 {% prettify shell %}